KirillRusacoff/KirillRusacoff/README.md

-How I work is a long story 🤔 , but in a simple way: High-quality and operational layout of websites based on layouts.
-I work in compliance with deadlines and fulfillment of the TS.
-Pure cross-browser valid code. <b>BEM, Adaptability, Pixel perfect, Flexbox, HTML5, CSS3, JS, Jquery, SASS/SCSS, Bootstrap, Page speed, Lighthouse, Pug, Gulp, Wordpress, PHP, MySQL. </b>...Whew!
-Something like that 😄
+How I work is a long story 🤔 , but in a simple way...
+I am a web developer.
+The direction of my work is Frontend.
+I make small but interesting applications.
+I make up websites using the Figma/Photoshop layout and fill them with "life". 😄